umanitoba-cssa/constitution/Constitution.md

 3. Prepare an agenda and council package for executive meetings and distribute them to the Council at least one day prior to the meeting.
 4. Record meeting minutes during CSSA executive meetings and CS Executive Assemblies, or appoint another Council member to do so.
 5. Work with the President to assign any actionable tasks that come about in meetings to members of Council.
-6. See that tasks and initiatives undertaken by Council are completed by their deadlines, when applicable.
+6. See that tasks and initiatives undertaken by Council are completed by their deadlines, when applicable.[^3]
 7. Work with the Director of Events to reserve rooms, equipment, and/or catering for on-campus activities.
 8. Monitor applications for Councillor positions and present them for consideration at CSSA executive meetings.
 9. Manage the Councillor selection process, including communication regarding acceptance and rejection.